kyazdani42/dotfiles/README.md

-# wayland based dotfiles i use on nixos
+# wayland based dotfiles i use on arch

 ## **install**
 ```bash